ascv/HyperLogLog/README.md

 ##### merge(<i>HyperLogLog</i>)

-Merges another HyperLogLog object with the current object.
-Merging compares the registers of each object, setting the register of the current object to the maximum value.
-Only the registers of the current object are affected, the registers of the merging object are unaffected.
+Merges another HyperLogLog object.
+Merging takes the maximum value for each register and sets the current HyperLogLog's register to that value.
+The registers of the merging object are unaffected.

 ##### murmur3_hash(<i>data [,seed]</i>)

 Gets a signed integer from a Murmur3 hash of <i>data</i> where <i>data</i> is a string, buffer, or bytes (python 3.x).
 Set <i>seed</i> to determine the seed value for the Murmur3 hash.
-The default seed is HyperLogLog's default seed.
+The default seed is 314.

 ##### registers()